-Do you have a large influx of website visitors, with only a small percentage of them converting?
+Shopping cart abandonment is a major challenge for many eCommerce brands.
+Do you have a large influx of visitors to your eCommerce website, but only a small percentage of them make a purchase?

 The problem might be that too many potential customers are visiting your site, adding a product to their cart, and then exiting the page.
 While this is no doubt frustrating, finding out why shoppers are abandoning their carts might fix this issue.